Space Battleship Yamato: Live-action film (2010)

 Released on December 1, 2010, Space Battleship Yamato is the franchise's first live-action film.
 Directed by Takashi Yamazaki, the movie stars Takuya Kimura as Susumu Kodai and Meisa Kuroki as Yuki.
 It was revealed originally that the plot would be based on that of the 1974 series.
 However, an official trailer released during June 2010 on Japanese television has also shown elements from the series' second season (1978).
 The film had a budget of over ¥2 billion, and was the fourth highest grossing Japanese live-action film of the year, and the 31st highest grossing Japanese film of all time at the time of release.

 Yamato 2199 (2012)

 Debuting in Japanese cinemas on April 7, 2012, 2199 is a remake of the 1974 series.
 Yutaka Izubuchi serves as supervising director, with character designs by Nobuteru Yuki, and Junichiro Tamamori and Makoto Kobayashi in charge of mecha and conceptual designs.
 The series is a joint project of Xebec and AIC.
 Hideaki Anno designed the new series' opening sequence.

 Yamato 2202 (2017)

 The sequel to the first remake heptalogy, and debuting in Japanese cinemas on February 25, 2017, 2202 is a remake of the second series, with Nobuyoshi Habara as director and Harutoshi Fukui as writer.
 Most of the staff and original cast from the first remake were brought back to the project.
-It is animated by Xebec.
+It is also the final animated project by then-defunct Xebec, returning to animate the series.